 If I’m not working on my blog, I’m working on the other freelance work I’m engaged in – PR, social media management and SEO for other clients.

 Or….
-I will be planning my next destination – currently an adventure trip to North Vietnam in April involving rock climbing, deep water solo, kayaking and caving, and a hiking + volunteer trip to Nepal in August.
+I will be planning my next destination – currently an adventure trip to North Vietnam in April involving rock climbing, deep water solo, kayaking and caving.
 A road trip with the family in May to Australia might warrant more research when more details are firmed up.

 Prior to coming back to Singapore in February this year, I was wholly engaged in my blog work in Japan for 3 months.
 I must admit I miss those times where I could fully dedicate my schedule to working on the blog.
 Having nothing on my calendar except working on the blog gave me a structure I could adhere to and progress towards.